 Some of the best snow blowers for gravel driveways may come equipped with other useful features that make them easier and, in some cases, safer to use, such as:

-- Headlights that allow the operator to use the snow blower in dark and other low-visibility conditions; and
+- Headlights that allow the operator to use the snow blower in dark and other low-visibility conditions

 Tips for Using Snow Blowers for Gravel Driveways

-First and foremost, make sure the skid shoes—the two metal pieces that raise the snow blower intake and auger above the ground—are properly adjusted.
-The shoes are adjusted such that the intake is about 1 inch off the ground.
-This gap will provide enough clearance between the auger and the ground to prevent it from coming into contact with the gravel.
+First and foremost, ensure the skid shoes—the two metal pieces that raise the snow blower intake and auger above the ground—are properly adjusted so that the intake is about 1 inch off the ground.
+This gap will provide enough clearance between the auger and the ground to prevent it from contacting the gravel.

 When finished, make sure to clear any remaining snow from the auger to prevent it from freezing and clogging the intake.

-- Adjust the skid shoes so that the intake sits 1 inch off the ground.
+- Adjust the skid shoes so the intake sits 1 inch off the ground.

 - Start snow blowing on the upwind side of the driveway, and set the chute to discharge downwind.